 Does this make me a "newbie"?
 Well you decide after reading what took me a half century to learn.

 A few years back when I was producing the TV series RV USA TV, I decided to do a story on the history of my home town of Joplin, Missouri, and feature Route 66.
-That's when I realized that I was a "Child of the Mother Road" and that Route 66 had played a huge part in my life.
+That's when I realized that I was a "Child of the Mother Road" and that Route 66 had played a big part in my life.

 In April of 1946, my mother and father were enroute to California on their honeymoon.
 My dad had recently returned from WWII and had been dating my mother, whom he met while visiting friends in New Mexico.
 They were married at Chanute Air Force Base, Rantoul Illinois, and headed for California on Route 66, sleeping in the desert to save money.
-Mom said I was born nine months later!

 After their visit in California, they returned to Missouri where my grandfather was the president of the Empire District Electric Company, based in Joplin, MO, one block from Route 66.
 Dad took a drafting job and his office was located in Riverton, Kansas and commuted to work and back daily on Route 66.
 I was born at St. Johns Hospital in Joplin on December 7th., 1946 (the same year singer/songwriter Bobby Troupe wrote "Get your Kicks on Route 66").